solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 by this proposal.
 This increase will be done exponentially measured by the CU consumed by each addresses at the moment.
-This means a transaction must cost the sum of `requested_cu * base_cu_price` for all of its write-locked addresses at least, selectively pricing out crowded subset of transactions waiting for block inclusion, while allowing other transactions to be processed for block inclusion.
+This means a transaction must cost the sum of `requested_cu * base_cu_price` for all of its write-locked addresses at least.
+This results in selectively pricing out crowded subset of transactions waiting for block inclusion, while allowing other transactions to be processed for block inclusion.

 In this way, under-capitalized usage demand like spl-token transfers among wallets will still find its way for timely block inclusion, accomplishing this